ChurchSafety Logo and homepage linkPencil

 Fire Precautions

 There are a number of general fire precautions required by the regulations.
-The exact details of what you would need depends on your building (guidance for Places of Worship is available in our Code of Best Practice).
+The exact details of what you would need depends on your Fire Risk Assessment so the below is a guide as to what could be done.

 It is important to remember that every Church or Place of Worship is different.
 Every congregation has different needs.
 What works in one building might not work elsewhere.
+That is why the precautions that you put in place need to be determined from the Fire Risk Assessment.

 Bullet pointExits must be clearly marked with exit signs and they must be kept clear and readily available.
 Exit signs must include the 'moving person' symbol.
+There should be no ambiguity as to which door can be used as an emergency exit in a building used as a place of public assembly such as a Place of Worship.

 Bullet pointEmergency lighting might be needed in some situations to light exit routes and rooms in the event of a power failure.
 In smaller buildings, torches might be adequate.
+Generally, if the premises are used in the hours of darkness, or areas do not have windows, some kind of emergency lighting needs to be available.

-The above list might not outline everything that you might need to do in your Palace of Worship.
+The above list might not outline everything that you might need to do in your Place of Worship.
 Exactly what you do would follow from your Risk Assessment and depends on your situation, the size of the building and the people in the congregation.

 Additional Information